chunweiz/CCUX/doc/control.md

 ***
 ## UI5 namespace for control
-UI5 namespace is a way for the framework to uniquely identifies a particular resource.
-In our case, everything that falls under a particular control library will be namespaced after that control library.
+Everything that falls under a particular control library will be namespaced after that control library.
 The UI5 namespace for a control library starts with the keyword `ute.ui.` follows by a `control library identifier`.

 ##